zencart/documentation/content/user/first_steps/basic_terms.md

 However, for the sake of simplicity, the explanations on this site assume you did not do this.
 Don't get hung up on the fact that an article will say
 `http://www.YOURSITE.com` rather than `http://www.YOURSITE.com/YOURSUBFOLDER/`  -
 it was a decision made for simplicity and consistency.
-If your site is in a subfolder, just add on the `/YOURSUBFOLDER/` whereever it is needed as you are reading.
+If your site is in a subfolder, just add on the `/YOURSUBFOLDER/` wherever it is needed as you are reading.

 Common values for `YOURSUBFOLDER` are `site`, `shop`, `cart` or `store`.
 Using a subfolder is especially appropriate if you have a large, built-out